Degree: Bachelor of Science in Civil Engineering

 Students begin the program with foundational courses in mathematics, chemistry, and physics.
 The core curriculum is composed of courses in environmental engineering principles, probability and statistics, statics, strength of materials, engineering geology, transportation, and other specialized areas.
 During their junior and senior years, students take advanced courses in engineering and design.
 The program culminates in a senior design project, where students’ knowledge and skills are applied to a real-world problem.

 The curriculum is designed so that our graduates meet our four Program Educational Objectives.
-The Objectives describe the accomplishments we expect of our graduates: program graduates will enter the engineering profession or continue with graduate studies, program graduates will be recognized by supervisors and colleagues as possessing the knowledge and skills needed for a successful engineering career, program graduates will demonstrate leadership and service within their profession and in their communities through participation in professional societies and charitable organizations and similar civic service activities, and throughout their careers program graduates will use educational opportunities to continue to expand their knowledge and skills in areas required for their career.
+The Objectives describe the accomplishments we expect of our graduates: within three to five years of graduation Program graduates will have become employed in engineering or a related profession or will have continued with graduate studies; within three to five years of graduation Program graduates will have been recognized by supervisors and colleagues as possessing the knowledge and skills needed for a successful career in engineering or related field and will be progressing toward the appropriate professional license or credentials; within five to ten years of graduation Program graduates will have demonstrated leadership and service within their profession and in their communities through participation in professional societies and charitable organizations and similar civic service activities; and throughout their careers program graduates will use educational opportunities to continue to expand their knowledge and skills in areas required for their career.

 The department is dedicated to providing personal guidance and mentoring to all students.
 Each semester before registration, CEE hosts an evening of pizza and advising to provide course recommendations and counseling to every undergraduate student.
 Additionally, each student is assigned an individual faculty advisor for the duration of their undergraduate experience.